gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

     );

-As useful as it is, it can be overused, sometimes by doing an expensive ``printf`` operation to generate a complex text string!
-Please consider using a custom marker type to help separate and better present the data.
+As useful as it is, it can be overused, sometimes by doing an expensive ``printf`` operation to generate a complex text string.
+Please consider using a custom marker type to separate and better present the data.

 Other Typed Markers
 ^^^^^^^^^^^^^^^^^^^

-From C++ code, a marker of some type ``YourMarker`` can be recorded like this:
+From C++ code, a marker of some type ``YourMarker`` (details about type definition follow) can be recorded like this:

 .. code-block:: c++